Wondering what the GPA requirements for medical school are? Read on to learn how to turn a low GPA into a medical school acceptance!

 Many medical schools promote their holistic selection methods, but attaining a high GPA and MCAT score boosts your chances of acceptance.
 It’s challenging to have a perfect GPA and MCAT score to match, so here are the medical school GPA requirements you must meet to ace to begin your medical school journey.

-If you’re entering the admissions process for medical school with less than stellar grades, don’t panic just yet.
+If you’re entering the admissions process for medical school with less-than-stellar grades, don’t panic just yet.
 You’ll be considered for admission if your score is near your preferred school’s average GPA or the national average.
-Medical schools look at all the characteristics of your application, including:
+Medical schools look at all AMCAS application requirements, including:

 High grades certainly help, but if you have a below-average GPA and are above average in everything else, you still have a chance at success.
 Medical GPA requirements vary significantly between institutions, so do your research before applying.